sicajc/Personal-notes-for-Computer-architecture/Design_Flow.md

 # Design flow
-In every parts, you should make notes and clearly specify WTF you are doing.
+In every parts, you should make notes, DRAW!!!! and clearly specify WTF you are doing.

+## DRAW THE BLOCK DIAGRAM PLEASE
+Drawing the block diagram and specify the signals can aid your debug and allow you to explain your circuit to others.
+It also allows you to review your code or modify your code faster even 1 year later or so.
+Since you DREW it clearly!

 ## System Level specfication and Spec
 - You must read the spec carefully.
 High lighting every details first.